chethanac15/Basics-of-C-program-/README.md

 Hello everyone!
-This repository includes the basic of code of C Programming
+This repository includes the basic  code of C Programming